rdiff-backup/rdiff-backup/Windows-README.txt

 available from Microsoft.com (search for "visual c 2008 redistributable").

-Alternatively, you can install the redistributable in a "side-by-side" configuration, which does not require administrator privelges.
+Alternatively, you can install the redistributable in a "side-by-side" configuration, which does not require administrator privileges.
 Simply download the DLL package from: http://download.savannah.gnu.org/releases/rdiff-backup/Microsoft.VC90.zip and copy the four enclosed files to the same directory as rdiff-backup.exe.